Useful Notes / Superior Firepower: Bombers

 it touched off.
 The Soviet heard about it and developed the MiG-25, basically a missile-armed, Mach 3-capable pair of jet engines with huge wings to keep it from falling out of the sky, as a counter.
 They also decided that big, long-range, supersonic bombers sounded pretty cool and developed one of their own, the Tu-160 Blackjack (it is the biggest combat aircraft ever built and exceeds every other American bomber in both payload and speed

 .)
 The Americans, misinterpreting the MiG-25 as an air superiority fighter, developed the F-15 as a counter.
 The Soviets then trotted out the Su-27 to deal with the F-15, the Americans trotted out the F-22 to deal with the Su-27... and the USSR collapsed.
-As it stands, America and the F-22 have won; and we should leave it at that, because the F-22 causes enough Flame Wars as it is
+As it stands, America and the F-22 have won,though Russia and China are each coming up with their own equivalents in the form of the Sukhoi PAK FA and the Shenyang J-31, respectively.
+We should leave it at that, because the F-22 causes enough Flame Wars as it is

 Known among the crews as the "Bone" ("B-ONE" spelled out).
 The B-1A project was terminated due to being too expensive, and Carter (although he couldn't really say it at the time) deciding to focus his efforts on the B-2 instead.
 Reagan restarted the project with some modifications (reducing the max speed and turning the plane into a low-level penetrator) as the B-1B, and in all 100 were built.
 67 remain in service with others lost in accidents or cannibalised for parts.
 With a four-person crew (women have flown it into combat), it has been optimised for the conventional role- i.e. it no longer can carry nukes- and used in a number of conflicts as such.
 It has an internal bomb load of 37,000 kg, second only to the Tu-160.
 It could add another 27 tonnes externally, but this is both pretty much prohibited by START I (which also effectively bars the plane from carrying air-launched cruise missiles) and would compromise the quasi-stealth capability of the aircraft (though neither has stopped the USAF from hanging targeting pods at these points, partly because the Taliban don't have radar) - it's estimated to have a radar cross-section 1/50 of the similar sized B-52.
 A proposed upgrade, the B-1R, would fully recommission all external hardpoints, upgrade the radar to track air targets, and allow bombs to be interchangeable with air-to-air missiles to create the world's largest fighter plane (as well as giving it the world's most awkward nickname for an aircraft